 Predicting maintenance costs will depend on both how ownership is shared and the condition of the road.

-Some private roads with shared ownership will have a proportional split for each property.
+Some private streets with shared ownership will have a proportional split for each property.
 So if you only pay 10% of any maintenance cost, and the road needs a £5,000 repair, you will only need to cover £500.

 This usually means that you pay an annual fee to the company to cover all ongoing repairs.
 Any unused budget will be saved for major problems or returned to owners at the end of the year.